 Let me know in the comments below if you made this recipe and loved it and if you had issues so we can troubleshoot together.
 I love to hear what you think, always.
 Thanks for being here.
 It's much appreciated.

-You might also consider subscribing to our FREE email series to Boost your Home Baking Skills!
-And our regular newsletter.
+You might also consider subscribing to our FREE email series 'Baking the Best' and our regular newsletter.
+Or connect via Facebook, Instagram, and Pinterest.

-Italian Amaretti Cookies
+Italian Amaretti Cookies (only 4 ingredients)

 Ingredients

-- 2 cups (200g) almond flour
+- 2 cups almond flour

-- 1 cup (200g) white sugar
+- 1 cup white sugar

-- 3-4 egg whites, at room temperature
+- 3 to 4 egg whites, at room temperature

-- 1 teaspoon pure almond extract
+- 1 teaspoon almond extract

-- Powdered sugar, to sift on top before baking
+- powdered sugar, to sift on top before baking

 Instructions